Contrasting QualTek Services (NASDAQ:QTEK) & Primoris Services (NASDAQ:PRIM)

 |2.50

-65.5% of QualTek Services shares are owned by institutional investors.
-Comparatively, 87.4% of Primoris Services shares are owned by institutional investors.
+88.4% of Primoris Services shares are owned by institutional investors.
 1.4% of Primoris Services shares are owned by insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company will outperform the market over the long term.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.

 Summary